gipi/electronics-notes/docs/Prototyping.md

 In this page mainly we are talking about PCB but it's also related to 3d printing and other way to prototype devices.

+## General notes

+There are several aspects of a board to take into account when is designed

+### Logic Levels

+Probably your board contains a chip that is going to accept only some values as voltage for communicating with the external world, since we want to be as safe as possible is advisable to use a [logic level shifter](cookbook.md#logic-level-converter) for each signal line that is accessible from the pinout.

+### Power supply

+Usually the logic levels are related to the voltage accepted from the main component of the board: in order to be more versatile when designing your device use a simple [voltage regulator](voltagereg#linear) (with the lowest possible dropout) to supply the board with the correct value.

+Indicate on the back of the board the acceptable value for the input voltage that is mainly conseguence of the electrical characteristic of the voltage regulator.

+### Pinout

+You need to made accessible all the input/output signals that are necessary in order to use correctly the device.
+For some boolean input is possible to use a switch with clear indication near it of their scope.

+Use testpad to expose signal lines.

 ## Perfboard and stripboard

 ### Links